ItsArnavSh/Resrap/README.md

 ## What is Resrap?

 Resrap is a **seedable, grammar-based code snippet generator**.
-Instead of parsing code, it **generates code** from formal grammars — producing endless, realistic-looking (or hilariously nonsensical) code snippets.
+Instead of parsing code, it **generates code** from formal grammars — producing endless, realistic-looking (or hilariously nonsensical) snippets.

-It works with **any language** that can be described with a grammar (even English if you like!), and is perfect for:
+It works with **any language** that can be described with a grammar (even English if you like!) and is perfect for:

 * Typing practice with realistic-looking snippets
 * Stress-testing parsers, syntax highlighters, or linters